OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 ## First panel: Access and why it's important

 The first panel of guests comprised of Mary Agnes Welch of the Winnipeg Free Press, Colin Craig of the Canadian Taxpayers Federation, and Dennis Lewycky of the Social Planning Council of Winnipeg.
-We were also joined by Keith McDonald from the City of Toronto's Open Data team.
+We were also joined by Keith McDonald from the City of Toronto's Open Data team via Twitter.

 Paper is to #OpenData as KFC is to Canada Food Guide